zephyrproject-rtos/zephyr/doc/devices/drivers/drivers.rst

 Subsystems and API Structures
 *****************************

-Most drivers will be targeting a device-independent subsystem API.
+Most drivers will be implementing a device-independent subsystem API.
 Applications can simply program to that generic API, and application code is not specific to any particular driver implementation.